 Parents are in a prime position to support their student remotely.
 Scheduling a “meal time” via FaceTime or Skype, or just calling on a regular basis during isolation can be of great help.

 Students also continue to have access to our health care providers and counseling staff at Health & Counseling Services.
 These experts can provide telehealth visits for medical and mental health concerns.
 Students can reach out to Health & Counseling Services at (509) 313-4066 if they are having concerns about symptoms, need support during this stressful time, or have other health-related concerns.
 Also, our Center for Cura Personalis staff are here to support your student, especially with emotional health concerns.
 Students can call their staff at (509) 313-2227 to receive additional help.

-Mail Services will be notified that a student is in isolation.
-Their mail will be held with Mail Services until they have been cleared and released from isolation and can pick it up.
+Mail Services is notified that a student is in isolation.
+Their mail is held with Mail Services until they have been cleared and released from isolation and can pick it up.

 If there are essential items that need to be delivered (e.g., medication, legal documents, academic materials), there are delivery options.
 Students must send an email to email@example.com to put in their request.